ministryofjustice/laa-spring-boot-common/laa-spring-boot-starters/laa-spring-boot-starter-sql-scanner/README.md

 ## Usage

 - The starter hooks into every method on `@RestController` and `@Controller` beans.
-- If an argument's type is annotated with `@ScanForSql`, every `String` field/record component is scanned.
+- If an argument's type is annotated with `@ScanForSql`, every `String` field/record component/method parameter is scanned.
 - If only specific fields/components are annotated, only those values are scanned.
 - Patterns checked by default: `select`, `insert`, `update`, `delete`, `drop`, `truncate`, `union`,